Improving Magnetic Resonance Imaging with Smart and Thin Metasurfaces: Discussion

-Compared to the existing solutions for detunable MRI MTMs\cite{Zhao:2019,Saha:2020}, our smart metasurfaces exhibit a larger penetration depth and slower decrease of the SNR enhancement factor while maintaining a similar or even better SNR enhancement performance.
-The results clearly show that the SNR in MRI can be substantially improved with smart yet thin MTMs.
+Our results clearly show that the SNR in MRI can be substantially improved with smart yet thin MTMs.
 Safety concerns are taken care of by the automatic Tx detuning and the sub-millimeter structures set the foundation for the possibility of flexible and conformal manufacturing.
 In some cases, the metasurfaces in combination with the scanner’s body coil even outperform a local SLC.
-If the same image quality can be achieved without local coils, which are wired to the scanner’s interface, metasurfaces have the potential to improve patient comfort and function effectively as universal “wireless receive coils”.
+Future work devoted to the improvement and construction of even better and advanced MTMs will also address a detailed comparison to local Rx coils and the potential use of MTMs as their (partial) replacement in imaging applications.
+If the same image quality can be achieved without local coils, which are wired to the scanner’s interface, metasurfaces have the potential to improve patient comfort and function effectively as ``universal wireless receive coils''.